OCA-Creations/Ally/README.md

     - `hacking` - all the aliases and tools one needs to hack.
     - `allyutils` or `generalutils` - these are things that make using `ally` or the Terminal easier, such as a `reload` command that reloads everything - `source $HOME_DIR/.ally`, etc.
 - Improve verbosity, especially when adding a command.
 This could be specified with a degree of verbosity (like TensorFlow).
 We would need to warn users when entering aliases that already exist or aliasing over existing commands (see CommandRunner.swift to test out if a command already exists).
+- What if we allowed users to create their own CLI tools from scripts?
+So the user passes in `ally add SCRIPT.py` (or another language), and then ally adds an alias for the script, and creates a CLI for it?
+- Add to PATH instead of an alias.